shapediver/NoahsArk/README.md

 # Noah's Ark - plug-in for Grasshopper
 A Grasshopper plug-in to save endangered animals from the rising waters.

-_Noah’s Ark_ is an open-source, crowd-sourced Grasshopper plug-in maintaining by ShapeDiver and frequently shipped to ShapeDiver systems.
+_Noah’s Ark_ is an open-source, crowd-sourced Grasshopper plug-in maintained by ShapeDiver and frequently shipped to ShapeDiver systems.
 It provides the possibility to:

   * Rescue legacy plug-in functionality,